 It’s another Friday night and the ritual of going to the bar to drink and hang out with friends or co-workers may not be as fun as it used to be.
-More and more Americans are foregoing alcohol consumption to join the “sober curious” movement and find out how sobriety became cool.
+More and more Americans are foregoing their relationship with alcohol to join the “sober curious” movement and find out how sobriety became cool.
 Keep reading to discover why this is more than a fad and may be worthwhile to explore….

 What is Sober Curious?